basirati/model_monitoring/README.md

-# model_monitoring
+# Model Monitoring using Prometheus and Grafana

+This repo provides a tutorial on how to serve an ML model and monitor it using Prometheus and Grafana.
+You can follow the steps described in the workshop Jupyter notebook (workshop/workshop.ipynb) in the workshop folder.

-go to workshop/setup folder and run:
+To quickly setup all containers including a FastAPI serving a model, Prometheus, and Grafana go to workshop/setup folder and run:

-docker compose build
+- docker compose build
-docker compose up
+- docker compose up

-that's all
+That's all.